anaclumos/extracranial/Research/pages/Why Korean Banks Suck.md

 The [[대한민국|Korean]] market is known to have limited competition in some industries, including the banking sector.
 Several factors contribute to this, including:

 - **Linguistic and regional barriers**.
 The [[한국어|Korean language]] is unique, and many [[대한민국|Korean]] consumers prefer to do business with companies fluent in [[대한민국|Korean]] and understand [[대한민국|Korean]] culture.
 - **Resistance to external influence**.
-Koreans have great national pride and are often wary of external parties playing a significant role in their economy.
+Koreans have great national pride and are often wary of external parties playing a significant role in their [[economy]].
 - **Lobbying and Corruptions**.
 Allegations of corruption have been made against [[대한민국|Korea]] Financial Telecommunications and Clearings (KFTC).
 This company is one of five authorized certification system companies and makes millions of dollars.
 The KFTC should be a public interest organization created by the state.
 Still, high-ranking officials from the Financial Services Commission are accused of colluding with the company after retirement, leading to questions about why they are attracted to such positions.
 - **Perception of overseas banks**.
 Finally, there is often a perception in [[대한민국|Korea]] that using overseas banks or doing business with foreign companies is _unpatriotic_ or _unethical_.